jiriknesl/delayed_job/README.markdown

 Changes
 -------
+* 2.0.2: Only update run_at when it's gonna be executed another time for sure (attempts < max_attempts)
 * 2.0.1: named_scope Delayed::Job.failed/finished/unfinished (jobs that have failed, have finished ok or still haven't been done)
 * 2.0.0: Contains the changes made in this fork, the ability to create workers with individual constraints without interfere to other workers